verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-clusterapi.md

     * The OCNE API server did not start, possibly because OCNE dependencies failed to install.

 * Node creation failed:
-    * The OCI credentials are invalid: Check for errors under Kubernetes events in the namespace where cluster objects are present or in the OCI provider log files.
+    * The OCI credentials are invalid: Check for errors under Kubernetes events in the namespace where cluster objects are present or in the OCI provider log file.

     * The Image ID used to deploy templates is invalid.